aurimas13/Communication-of-Services/README.md

 `IMPORTANT NOTE:` You will need to 1<sup>st</sup> run the API before the propagator.

-After the requirements are met, the package is set at your directory, you go to specific folders (`EventConsumer/` or `EventPropagator/`) and two terminal windows are run you are ready to make the communication between two services.
+After the requirements are met, the package is set at your directory, you go to specific folders (`EventConsumer/` or `EventPropagator/`)and two terminal windows are run you are ready to make the communication between two services.
-- First go to EventConsumer direcory (`cd EventConsumer`) For the 1<sup>st</sup> terminal window to run an Event Consumer (Flask API) you will need to provide the python file with no arguments:<sup>1</sup>
+- First go to EventConsumer directory (`cd EventConsumer`) and then for the 1<sup>st</sup> terminal window to run an Event Consumer (Flask API) you will need to provide the python file with no arguments:<sup>1</sup>
 ```
 >>> python main.py
  * Serving Flask app 'main' (lazy loading)